tayyabiziz-8/WeatherApp/README.md

 This app uses [Weather API service] for weather data.
 To run the app:

 1. Get an API key from [Weather API service website]
-2. Add your API key to the appropriate location in the app
+2. Add your API key to the appropriate location in the app (MainActivity.java)

 ## Project Structure